ozyurtf/gpu-programming/README.md

 Applications that don't meet one or more of these criteria would better to be executed by CPU.

+### GPU Architecture

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/e69e3e55-f435-49ee-b203-6a36b69b3162">

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/cdb39e77-3264-47f4-835f-640d50f49395">

 At the top of the diagram we see host.
 The host is typically CPU.
 And input assembler prepare and send data to the GPU.
 Thread execution manager manages the distribution and execution of threads across the GPU.

 The green squares represent streaming processors.
-A streaming processor is also called CUDA core.
-Each streaming processor (each green square) is a processing unit that is capable of executing arithmetic and logical operations.
+These are also called execution units or CUDA cores (even though they are actually not like traditional CPU cores).
+Each streaming processor (each green square) is an execution unit that is capable of executing arithmetic and logical operations.
 These streaming processors are designed to work in parallel and perform the same operation on different data simultaneously.

 A streaming multiprocessor is a processing unit that contains multiple smaller streaming processors.
-It includes shared memory/L1 cache, texture units, load/store units, and special function units (for complex amth operations).
+It includes shared memory/L1 cache, texture units, load/store units, and special function units (for complex math operations).

 Parallel data cache serves as a memory and it stores frequently accessed data.
 Streaming processors can access data in these caches simultaneously.